IvanaKocanova/Data_Science_Projects/README.md

 * [A Visual Analytics Workflow for Investigating Customers’ Transactions in Convenience Stores](https://github.com/IvanaKocanova/Data_Science_Projects/blob/master/pdf/Vizual_workflow_analysis_.pdf) :
-This research was undertaken in partnership with one of the top UK retailers.
+This research was undertaken during my internship at Leeds Institute for Data Analytics.
 The objective was to investigating how novel pattern mining and visualization techniques can speed-up the analysis of shopping behaviour.